maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 </details>

-Then launch the created notebook:
+This command will yield an `output.ipynb`, which you can open via JupyterLab.
+JupyterLab is already installed when installing AlphaPulldown with pip.
+Thus, to view the notebook launch the created notebook:
 ```bash
 jupyter-lab output.ipynb
 ```